-- 2. A 4-H member is limited to one entry only in each project.
-The exception to this rule would be Live Animal Shows.
-A member can enter animals into multiple animal classes, but only one animal per class.
-Example: A 4-H member may exhibit in the Junior Heifer Beef Class and the Senior Heifer Beef Class, but they cannot enter two Junior Heifer Beef animals in the Junior Heifer Beef class.
-Members are also limited to one animal per market class.
-Example: Members may show a market heifer and a market steer but cannot show two market steers (regardless of classes divided by weights).
-The two premium limits apply. - 3.
-Youth interested in a Dog Obedience Contest are invited to participate in Bond County.
-See this show handbook for details. - 4.
+- 2. Youth interested in a Dog Obedience Contest are invited to participate in Bond County.
+See this show handbook for details. - 3.
 4-H Livestock Shows are "NO-FIT" shows no glue, no paint.
 Professional fitting and grooming at the 4-H show is prohibited.
 All animals must be cared for, groomed, and fitted by the 4-H member.
 Family members may assist less-experienced exhibitors.
-Exhibitors in violation of this rule will be subject to disqualification. - 5.
-If a member won in a showmanship class in 2021, they would move up to the next class regardless of age.
-If a member won Senior Showmanship in 2021, they would continue to compete in that class.
-No one is required to sit out. - 6.
-All market steers, market heifers, market goats, and market sheep who are weighed in on the designated day will be eligible for and automatically entered the rate of gain contest.
+Exhibitors in violation of this rule will be subject to disqualification. - 4.
+If a member won in a showmanship class in 2022, they would move up to the next class regardless of age.
+If a member won Senior Showmanship in 2022, they would continue to compete in that class.
+No one is required to sit out. - 5.
+All market steers, market heifers who are weighed in on the designated day will be eligible for and automatically entered the rate of gain contest.
 For prizes to be awarded in a species rate of gain category, there must be at least three animals.